 The fact that David had to suffer death wasn’t because God was “picking” on my husband.
 David died because he was a sinner who brought mortality upon himself when he first chose to sin, just like his predecessor Adam (Romans 5:11-15).
 In the same way, we all bring mortality upon ourselves when we choose to sin.

 All of us will die.
-Not one will escape it.
+Not one of us will escape it.

 Sheltered from death

 In our modern society, death is not something we want to talk about or even admit.
 We have been sheltered from the idea of mortality.
 Not many generations ago, we lived in a world where death was just part of life.
 Medicine was not as advanced; certain common illnesses had no sure cure.
 People didn’t live as long as they do now.

 Now, the subject of death is avoided.
 Many people don’t even want to accept the fact that they are growing older.
 The markets for anti-aging creams and Botox injections are booming.
 The media is saturated with education about foods that will help you live longer, look younger, and avoid killers like cancer and heart disease.

 All of us in today’s society, even Christians, have become accustomed to trying to live longer and live better.
 As Joel Osteen, the megachurch pastor, coined it, we want our “best life now.”
 We work hard to manipulate money for our happiness, raise perfect children, train our spouses to love more or work more or care more.